Information

 Which areas are most popular?

-The Torrevieja and Orihuela Costa areas in the south clearly has the most buyers, and many who stay here for large parts of the year.
-Ciudad Quesada and Benidorm areas are also very popular among families.
+The Torrevieja area in the south clearly has the most popular, with thousands who stay here for large parts of the year.
+Ciudad Quesada and La Nucia areas are also very popular among families.

 How much does a home in Costa Blanca cost?